suqianwang/F.R.I.E.N.D.S/README.md

 ## Define & Design
 * Please refer to the presentation slides for the summary of our design thinking process: Empathy, Define, Ideate, Prototype, Test

+* Our design poster can be seen in poster.pdf

 * Here is the demo for the prototype of the App: https://youtu.be/1cRWbcF2j_U

 * Here if the promotional video design and created for the App: https://youtu.be/c1OsHj1MbV0